tsangste/mongodb-backup/README.md

     CRON_TIME       the interval of cron job to run mongodump. `0 0 * * *` by default, which is every day at 00:00
     MAX_BACKUPS     the number of backups to keep.
 When reaching the limit, the old backup will be discarded.
 No limit, by default
-    INIT_BACKUP     if set, create a backup when the container launched
+    INIT_BACKUP     if set, create a backup when the container launched USE_GZIP        if set, sets dump and restore to use gzip USE_ARCHIVE     if set, dump and restore with a single file format and can be used with gzip

 ## Restore from a backup